 Gonville Academy is very lucky to have a dedicated Academy Committee, and governors visit the school on a regular basis to monitor the impact of the academy’s work and suggest improvements.
-The Academy Committee meets regularly to discuss the strategic development of the academy, and has representatives from the academy’s parent body, staff and community.
+The Academy Committee meets regularly to discuss the strategic development of the academy, and has representatives from the academy’s parent body, staff and local community.

 The name STEP, an acronym, reflects the aspirational nature of the organisation – Striving Together for Excellence in Partnership.
 Inspired by the commitment to improve children’s life chances, STEP Academies work together to provide high quality learning experiences for all their pupils.

 “STEP First” is the notion that, first and foremost, everyone is committed to being part of The STEP Academy Trust.
 All governors must be fully aligned to the Trust’s Mission and Vision.
 Although serving one or more particular Academies, governors are members of the wider STEP team.
 We are all one team, in one organisation, working towards the same goal: to be outstanding in all we do – STEP First!

 The Department for Education (DfE) allows academy trusts to establish a local governing body that is responsible for two or more academies.